Economics

 Other mathematics courses (for example, MATH 245 Linear Algebra, MATH 212 Differential Equations) are also helpful.
 In addition, students preparing for graduate study in economics should strongly consider taking ECON 241 Econometrics.
 Please see the economics department graduate school adviser as early in your degree program as possible for additional information and guidance.

 The economics major contributes to the College of Arts & Sciences Core Curriculum (CASCC) by introducing three intellectual skills required of all majors.
-Information literacy is introduced in ECON 202 Intermediate Microeconomics and ECON 203 Intermediate Macroeconomics, where students will be introduced to microeconomic and macroeconomic data and/or information sources used to perform economic analysis.
+Information literacy is introduced in ECON 202 Intermediate Microeconomics and ECON 203 Intermediate Macroeconomics, when students will be introduced to microeconomic and macroeconomic data and/or information sources used to perform economic analysis.
 In statistics (MATH 216 Statistics I), a corequisite course for the major, students will learn about statistical inference, another key component of information literacy in economics.
 Writing within the curriculum will be developed in the senior Culminating Experience course.
 Students in this course will be given repeated opportunities to write about economics in a clear and cohesive manner.
 Finally, speaking will also be introduced in the senior Culminating Experience course.
-In each seminar, students will give a formal presentation and also will write a research paper in economics, which will require them to reference peer-reviewed scholarship.
+In each seminar, students will give a formal presentation and will write a research paper in economics, which will require them to reference peer-reviewed scholarship.

 The senior seminar serves as the Culminating Experience for the economics major.
 All senior seminars require intermediate theory courses as prerequisites and serve to culminate the accumulated body of economics knowledge and experience.
 Some senior seminars will also build upon calculus and statistics.
 The Culminating Experience requirement may also be fulfilled if a student completes an honors thesis.